-Early career researchers who work on post-lithium batteries or related topics and who look for a stimulating and excellent environment to pursue their research ideas are invited to apply now for one of two available positions in the POLiS JRGL Preparation Program.
-The application deadline is October 31 (exclusion date), each year.
+Early career researchers who work on post-lithium batteries or related topics and who look for a stimulating and excellent environment to pursue their research ideas are invited to apply now for one of two available positions in the POLiS Junior Research Group Application Program (JuRaGAP).
+The application deadline is May 16 (exclusion date).

-The POLiS JRGL Preparation Program provides early career researchers with the opportunity to raise funding for and establish a third-party funded junior research group in the Cluster.
+The POLiS JuRaAGAP provides early career researchers with the opportunity to raise funding for and establish a third-party funded junior research group in the Cluster.
 Participants spend two years as a postdoc at one of the partner universities (Ulm University, KIT, JLU Gießen) while preparing the proposal for their junior research group.
 Funding includes the position of the participant, a budget for supplies and travel, and initial funding for small investments.
-Participants are expected to complete an application for a high-profile junior research group through programs such as Emmy Noether, European Research Council, German Federal Ministry of Research (BMBF) or similar.
+Participants are expected to complete an application for a high-profile junior research group through programs such as Emmy Noether, European Research Council Starting Grant, German Federal Ministry of Research (BMBF) or similar.
 The program provides all participants with individual support in their career development as well as in preparing their proposal.

 Downloads and Contact